-UNIT-I Introduction to legal language: Characteristics of legal language, Historilegal language, Legal language in India, English as a medium of communication for legal transaction in India.
-Phonetics & phonology: The Phonetic script, Consulting a dictionary fo pronunciation - exercise with audio aids, Reading exercises- stress, accent and intonation suitable for Indian speakers with emphasis on clarity of speech and felicity of expression. legal language, Legal language in India, English as a medium of communication for legal transaction in India.
-Phonetics & phonology: The Phonetic script, Consulting a dictionary fo pronunciation - exercise with audio aids, Reading exercises- stress, accent and intonation suitable for Indian speakers with emphasis on clarity of speech and felicity of accent and intonation suitable for Indian speakers with emphasis on clarity of speech and felicity of UNIT-II Slice of life by Meera Malik.
-The students will be tested on questions based on charactersketch and theme from the short story, reference the context, central idea and summary 12 to From poetry and fact-based detailed questions from the essays.
-UNIT -III Paragraph writing Letter writing (all types) Transformation of sentences (all types) 12 Correction of sentences (all types) UNIT -IV Using library for locating information.
+Sr. No Contents Contact Hours UNIT-I Introduction to legal language: Characteristics of legal language, History of legal language Legal language in India, English as a medium of communication for legal transaction in India.
+Phonetics & phonology: The Phonetic script, Consulting a dictionary for pronunciation exercise with audio aids, Reading exercises- stress, accent and intonation suitable for Indian speakers with emphasis on clarity of speech and felicity of expression. - UNIT-II Slice of life by Meera Malik.
+The students will be tested on questions based on character sketch and theme from the short story, reference to the context, central idea and summary from poetry and fact-based detailed questions from the essays.
+UNIT -III Paragraph writing Letter writing (all types) Transformation of sentences (all types) Correction of sentences (all types) 12 UNIT -IV Using library for locating information.
 Locating required information by seeing lists of contents, indexes and glossaries.
-10 Legal terms & their usage: Plaint, Written statement, Plaintiff, Appeal, Defence, Petition, Magistrate, Judge, Court, Tribunal, Divorce, Judicial separation, Litigation, Public, Private, Matrimonial home, Legal, Illegal, Rules, Regulations, Legitimate, Illegitimate, Adoption, Maintenance, Alimony, Valid, Monogamy, Bigamy, Polygamy, Will, Deed, Agency, Agreement, Bail, Bailable, Non-Bailable, Bailment, Minor, Mis-stateme Pledge. , Preparing Bibliography.
-Referring to Thesaurus, Encyclopedias and other reference books.
+Legal terms & their usage: Plaint, Written statement, Plaintiff, Appeal, Defence, Petition, Magistrate, Judge, Court, Tribunal, Divorce, Judicial separation, Litigation, Public, Private, Matrimonial home, Legal, Illegal, Rules, Regulations, Legitimate, Illegitimate, Adoption, Maintenance, Alimony, Valid, Monogamy, Bigamy, Polygamy, Will, Deed, Agency, Agreement, Bail, Bailable, Non-Bailable, Bailment, Minor, Mis-statement, Pledge.
+Preparing Bibliography.
+Referring to Thesaurus, Encyclopedias and other reference books. ,